ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Manitowoc tribune._](https://chroniclingamerica.loc.gov/lccn/sn85033153/1874-02-03/ed-1/seq-2)

 #### 1874-02-03 &middot; Manitowoc, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+IVsiHt Bitloin Cascof nil Aceiticut.
+Prof. Wilder, of Cornell University,
+gives the following short rules for action
+in case of accident, which it will bo found
+useful to preserve and remember: “For
+dost iu eyes avoid rubbing ; dash water
+into them; remove cinder?, etc., with
- of a lead pencil.
+the round point of a lead pencil.
 Remove
 ’natter from th ear by tepid water;
 never put a hard instrument into the
 ear.
 If an artery is cut, compress